-There are 13 Developmental Guides in the Fagus resource, each guide focuses on one emotional and social domain and maps a child’s emotional and social development between birth and 19 years.
+There are 13 interactive online Developmental Guides in the Fagus resource, each guide focuses on one emotional and social domain and maps a child’s emotional and social development between birth and 19 years.
 Here is a quick round-up and definition of each domain covered by the 13 Developmental Guides.

 The Developmental Guides aim to equip teaching staff with an in-depth understanding of developmental theories, processes and milestones across the complete range of children’s emotional and social development.
 This knowledge can then be applied to set developmentally appropriate goals for students.

 The guides summarise the findings from an extensive search of academic, psychological literature.
 The authors have presented complex psychological information in a simple, clear format which is accessible to those who are new to psychology.

 Developments in attachment, cognitive and language skills lay the foundations for the development of processes, behaviours and competencies in the other areas therefore these are described as the core developmental areas.

 - An introduction to the developmental area which introduces the emotional or social domain, defining any key terms.

 - A developmental map which describes commonly seen developmental progression within the developmental area between birth and 19 years.
 The developmental maps are split into four main developmental ranges: